Credit Limit

 Practical Example

-A homeowner is approved for a HELOC with a stated maximum amount that can be drawn over time.
-That maximum is the credit limit.
+A homeowner is approved for a HELOC with a stated maximum amount that can be drawn over time, but uses only part of it.
+That approved ceiling is the credit limit.

 How It Differs From Nearby Terms